DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/editingCode.rst

 2. Running unit tests: please refer to :ref:`testing_environment` for more info.
 3. Running linters: please refer to :ref:`code_quality` for more info

+So, this is "pure code"!
+And what you CAN'T do (yet)?

+- You can't get a proxy
+- you can't interact with configuration files nor with the Configuration System
+- you can't run services, nor agents (no DIRAC components)

 Next?